Introduction: 2022 Advancing the Science of Cancer in Latinos

 This is part of the “Advancing the Science of Cancer in Latinos: 2022 Conference Proceedings,” which summarizes findings and discussions of the 2022 Advancing the Science of Cancer in Latinos Conference on Feb.
 23-25, 2022, in San Antonio, Texas.

-Healthcare inequity in the Latinx community
+Healthcare Improvement in the Latino community

-Cancer inequity
+Cancer Challenges

-Another part of the cancer continuum affecting Latinx patients is stress management and mental health.
+Another part of the cancer continuum affecting Latino patients is stress management and mental health.
 [Costas-Muniz] End-of-life care is another concern, with Latino patients less likely to complete do-not-resuscitate orders, have living wills, or have designated health care proxies.
 [Maciejewski] This results in a higher likelihood of aggressive EoL care, including increased ICU admissions and chemotherapy use.
 [Tergas]

 Practical steps for addressing inequity